 The recognition of some tenants’ rights can be hard-fought won by those who fight for what’s right in these tough times; however it still needs advocacy because there may only ever really come one chance at fighting legally before any proceedings begin – so don’t wait until its too late or risk having all efforts go up In smoke (literally).

 If you think your home may qualify for abatement assistance, I encourage and advise it.
-It is critical to remember that each situation can vary so before taking any legal action consult with an experienced attorney who will be able guide the way through this process.
+It is critical to remember that each situation can vary so before taking any legal action consult with an experienced attorney who will be able to guide the way through this process.

 What Does Rent Abatement Mean?